Talleyrand Cavalerie

 In 1756, the regiment ranked 31st and counted two squadrons.

-• since 1743: marquis de Talleyrand
+• from 1743: Marquis de Talleyrand

-• from 1757 to December 1 1761: comte de Talleyrand
+• from 1757 to December 1, 1761: Comte de Talleyrand

 When the French cavalry was reorganised on December 1 1761, the regiment was incorporated into Royal-Piémont Cavalerie.